AxaFrance/react-toolkit/CONTRIBUTING.md

 ## Keeping your forked repository up-to-date

-Before you start developping, it is important to always keep your forked repository **up-to-date**.
+Before you start developing, it is important to always keep your forked repository **up-to-date**.

 ### Link your forked repository to the original project